kamronbek29/aliexpress_scrapper/README.md

 # aliexpress_scrapper
- Get aliexpress item info by its id
+ Get aliexpress, ozon, wildberries and etsy item info by its id